Developer(s) – Zoink Games

 Storyline – 8/10

 The game’s plot follows an averagely witted, yet humble man called Ray, who is walking home from work when a UFO suddenly lands on his head.
-He wakes up in hospital following a strange dream only find that he now has an imaginary spaghetti arm protruding from the top of his head that only he can see, which affords him the ability to read people’s minds and control certain elements of the world around him.
+He wakes up in hospital following a strange dream only to find that he now has an imaginary spaghetti arm protruding from the top of his head that only he can see, which affords him the ability to read people’s minds and control certain elements of the world around him.
 Events unfold into a massive government conspiracy, which Ray finds himself in the midst of, and must use his newfound abilities to see it all through.
 The game’s story is clever, well written, and extremely funny, providing a number of fourth-wall-breaking jokes along with references to other popular games and some very humorous social commentaries.

 Originality – 9/10